mangusrikalki/asc-colabathon/readme.md

-how many surgeries are performed in the last 2 days? num of patients stayed in the hospital more than a day average hospital stay of all the patients number of patient encounters re-admitted with in 20 days of a previous discharge get me top 10 patients with longest duration in the hospital give me the top 3 reasons of the patient stayed in the hospital longest
+how many surgeries are performed in the last 2 days? num of patients stayed in the hospital more than a day average hospital stay of all the patients number of inpatients joined with in 5 days of a previous discharge get me top 10 patients with longest duration in the hospital give me the top 3 reasons of the patient stayed in the hospital longest